Name Date Size #Lines LOC

 89

-90The official OpenSSL Git Repository is located at [git.openssl.org].
+90The main OpenSSL Git repository is private.

 92which is updated automatically from the former on every commit.